Highest and Lowest Turnout

 No third party candidate for governor has won over 2 percent of the statewide vote since Robert Dilley of the American Party in 1970.

 Write-in winners are not uncommon in contests for township office, or for city offices in our county's smaller cities.
+Three cities - Lone Tree, Oxford, and Swisher - had write-in winners in 2021.
 Seven township officials were elected as write-ins in the 2020 general election.
-In all cases, fewer people had filed for the office than there were seats open.
-The write-in winners had between one and six votes each, and two winners were drawn by lot.
-Write-in winners have the option to decline the office, in which case someone is appointed.
+In all cases, fewer people had filed for the office than there were seats to be elected.

-In 2018, no candidate filed for the county-wide office of Soil and Water Commissioner to fill a vacancy for a two year term.
+In the 2018 general election, no candidate filed for the county-wide office of Soil and Water Commissioner to fill a vacancy for a two year term.
 Bonnie Riggan, who was serving in the office by appointment, was elected as a write in with just 93 votes out of 3312 cast (2.8%).

 In the 1983 Iowa City school board election, three write in candidates ran ahead of the two candidates listed on the ballot in a contest for two seats.
 This was by far the largest scale write-in campaign in recent decades.